kraken-php/docs/help.md

 If you are experiencing any problems or find anything in documentation that is confusing or misleading, you can ask for support in the following ways:

 <div class="dot-list" markdown="1">
-- Post your problem in our [Discussion group](https://groups.google.com/forum/#!forum/kraken-php)
+- Post your problem in our [Gitter chatroom](https://gitter.im/kraken-php/framework).
-- Search if simiar problem has been posted or answered in [Github issues](https://github.com/kraken-php/framework/issues)
+- Search if simiar problem has been posted or answered in [Github issues](https://github.com/kraken-php/framework/issues) or [Stackoverflow](http://stackoverflow.com/questions/tagged/kraken-php).
-- Tweet us a question at the official [Twitter account](https://twitter.com/kraken_php)
+- Tweet us a question at the official [Twitter account](https://twitter.com/kraken_php).
 </div>